IP-CAM/Ukrposhta-Delivery-with-Payment-upon-Receipt-for-Opencart-v.3.x/README.md

-# Засіб доставки Укрпошти з оплатою при отриманні для Opencart 3.x
+# Ukrposhta delivery method with payment upon receipt for Opencart 3.x